 New Year’s Eve at Ana Kempinsky’s

 The Kempinsky’s is one of the wealthiest families in town.
-Their enormous mansion, Noble Chestnut Court, is situated on a hill with an unobstructed view over their surrounding estate and Fairview Heights in the distance.
+Their enormous mansion, Noble Chestnut Court, is situated on a hill with an unobstructed view over their surrounding estate where their priceless thoroughbreds dispose of acres upon acres surrounded by pristine white fences.

 Their pool house is just right for the kind of party their teenage daughter, Ana, had in mind for New Year’s Eve.
 She has put in a lot of work decorating to get the right festive feeling together with her best friend, Valeria Morales.
 They have even hired a DJ.